 Surrogates (2009) – take a peek in the near future for some ideas for living room decor.

 You can find more examples of classical (28 Days Later and Children of Men) and alien art (The Chronicles of Riddick, Stargate, and Alien vs. Predator) in article Artworks in Science Fiction Movies.

 And some more examples…

-The Iron Giant (1999) - it features an artist who makes scultures from scrap metal.
+The Iron Giant (1999) – it features an artist who makes sculptures from scrap metal.

-Robot Stories (2003) - this movie is composed of four stories.
-In fourth one called "Clay" dying artist makes one last sculpture while he has to decide "between natural death and digital immortality".
+Robot Stories (2003) – this movie is composed of four stories.
+In the fourth one called “Clay,” dying artist makes one last sculpture while he has to decide “between natural death and digital immortality”.

-Statue of Liberty - is featured in many science fiction movies.
-We can find it half buried in sand, covered with spiky ice, taking heavy pounding of third kind or providing a getaway for those in need.
-For example: Superman, Planet of the Apes, X-Men, Day after Tomorrow, The Adjustment Bureau, Independence Day, Cloverfield.
+Statue of Liberty – is featured in many science fiction movies.
+We can find it half-buried in sand, covered with spiky ice, taking the heavy pounding of the third kind, or providing a getaway for those in need.
+For example Superman, Planet of the Apes, X-Men, Day after Tomorrow, The Adjustment Bureau, Independence Day, Cloverfield.